When do kids go back to school after summer? 2023 school holiday and term dates

 How long is the summer break in the UK?

-In the past, the summer holidays has on occasion been seven weeks long.
-This was most recently the case in 2020, when the fact that it was a leap year and the tradition of staring the new term on a Monday meant pupils had an extra week off.
+In the past, the summer holidays have on occasion been seven weeks long.
+This was most recently the case in 2020 when the fact that it was a leap year and the tradition of starting the new term on a Monday meant pupils had an extra week off.

 Ellie Hutchings